xp-dojo/consumer-driven-contracts/INSTRUCTORS.md

 constantly failing.
 1. We need a way to decouple the consumer tests from the provider implementation.
 We use a Pact test for this.
 1. The Pact tests will do a few things for us.
-    1. They create a mock provider service that gives us back the minimum set of attributes that we need.
+    1. They create a mock provider service that supplies us with the minimum set of attributes that we need.
 We make the assumption that as long as the minimum set of things is there, then we do not care if additional attributes exist.
     1. Pact does this behind the scenes and injects the server into the test `@Test void checkWeCanProcessTheAccountData(MockServer mockProvider)`